turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 ### Photosharing (Flickr)

-Do you have photos you want to share with the world?
+The year is 2001.
+You have photos you want to share with the world.
 Maybe some photos you don't want to share with your mom, but want to share with your friends?
 Let's create a platform that allows users to share photos with certain groups of people or share some for public consumption.